 KNMI has a long experience in scatterometer processing and is developing generic software for this purpose.
 Processing systems have been developed for the ERS, NSCAT, SeaWinds, ASCAT, Oceansat-2/OSCAT, RapidScat, HY-2A/HSCAT and ScatSat-1/OSCAT scatterometers.
-Scatterometer processing software is developed in the EUMETSAT Numerical Weather Prediction Satellite Application Facility (NWP SAF), and is used in the wind processing performed operationally in the Ocean and Sea Ice SAF (OSI SAF).
+Scatterometer processing software is developed in the OSI SAF and provided through the EUMETSAT Numerical Weather Prediction Satellite Application Facility (NWP SAF), and is used in the wind processing performed operationally in the OSI SAF.
 The algorithms developed for the various steps in the wind retrieval are shared between the processing software for the different instruments, but some details differ depending on instrument characteristics like antenna configuration and frequency band used.
 This document provides a general overview and also briefly describes the differences between the instruments.
-The NWP SAF wind processing software package for C-band scatterometers (AWDP for ERS and ASCAT) is described in [3] and the software package for Ku-band pencil beam scatterometers (PenWP for SeaWinds, RapidScat, OSCAT and HSCAT) is described in [4].
+The wind processing software package for C-band scatterometers (ASCAT Wind Data Processor, AWDP for ERS and ASCAT) is described in [3] and the software package for Ku-band pencil beam scatterometers (Pencil Beam Wind Processor, PenWP for SeaWinds, RapidScat, OSCAT and HSCAT) is described in [4].